White Sox vs. Tigers Player Props Betting Odds

 Vaughn Stats

-- Vaughn will look for his seventh straight game with a hit in this contest.
-In his last 10 games he is hitting .351 with four doubles, two home runs, two walks and eight RBI.
+- Vaughn will look for his eighth straight game with a hit in this contest.
+During his last 10 outings he is hitting .351 with four doubles, two home runs, three walks and eight RBI.

 Vaughn Recent Games